 In July 2012, we initiated a rate proceeding with the ICC.
 In June 2013, the ICC issued a final written order, effective June 27, 2013.
 The order authorized a retail natural gas rate increase of \$6.6 million.
 The rates reflected a 9.28% ROE and a common equity component average of 50.32%.
-The rate order also allowed us to continue the use of our decoupling mechanism, as affirmed by the Illinois Supreme Court as discussed below.
+The rate order also allowed us to continue the use of our decoupling mechanism.

 In August 2013, the ICC granted certain rehearing requests on tax-related issues filed by us, PGL, and other intervenors.
 We asked for a correction of the revenue requirement for deferred tax assets related to tax net operating losses (NOLs) incurred in 2012 and 2013.
 In the ICC's order, these deferred tax assets were included in rate base, but computational errors were made.
 Other intervenors requested the exclusion from rate base of the deferred tax asset related to the 2012 tax NOL.
 The tax NOLs in question resulted from claiming accelerated depreciation deductions in 2012 and 2013.
 In December 2013, the ICC evaluated and approved a correction of the computational errors and rejected the intervenors' proposed exclusion of the 2012 tax NOL.
 Customer rates were increased \$0.1 million for the impact of this correction, effective January 1, 2014.
-In January 2014, the AG and Citizens Utility Board each filed an appeal with the Illinois Appellate Court (Court).
-In April 2015, the Citizens Utility Board appeal was withdrawn, and, in May 2015, the Court dismissed the appeal from the AG.